microsoft/code-with-engineering-playbook/docs/automated-testing/tech-specific-samples/power-platform-dataverse-tests/recipes/locustfile_py.md

 logger = logging.getLogger(__name__)
 ```

-Now that the imports are done and the variables are set, the code starts.
+Now, that the imports are done and the variables are set, the code starts.

 The `GenerateAPIServiceBusToken` will generate a token so the tests can connect to Azure Service Bus.